Accommodation

 Visit our accommodation deadlines and applying page for more information.

-Late applicants and clearing students
+Late applicants and Clearing students (undergraduate)

-You can find further information for prospective students on the accommodation website.
+For more information, please visit results day and Clearing applicants and information for prospective students on the accommodation website.

 Temporary accommodation